 Around the campfire at night, you can experience the ancient dance rituals of the San Bushman.
-On special occasions this could be a healing or trance dance, and is an intense spiritual experience for both participants and visitors alike.
+On special occasions, this could be a healing or trance dance and is an intense spiritual experience for both participants and visitors alike.

 In the morning we continue travelling west crossing into Namibia, where we make our way to Windhoek.

 We stay in the heart of Windhoek, Namibia’s capital city, for the night and get to enjoy some nightlife after our days spent out in the untamed wilderness areas of Southern Africa.
-Explore Windhoek, located in the center of Namibia, discovering its colonial German heritage and architecture.
+Explore Windhoek, located in the centre of Namibia, discovering its colonial German heritage and architecture.

-Departing from Windhoek our journey takes us north to Etosha National Park, the "Great White Place" dominated by a vast saltpan.
+Departing from Windhoek our journey takes us north to Etosha National Park, the "Great White Place" dominated by a vast salt pan.
 We stay in Etosha Park for the next two nights, camping at rest camps near floodlit watering holes, offering exciting nocturnal game viewing.

 The 20 000 sq km Etosha Park is home to thousands of wild animals and is considered one of the most important game reserves in Southern Africa.

 This vast game park is inhabited by around 340 bird species and over 100 mammal species, notably the endangered cheetah and black rhino, as well as black-faced impala, tsessebe, roan antelope and gemsbok.
-In the rainy season shallow lakes form on the pan, with the watering holes supporting Etosha’s wildlife all year-round.
+In the rainy season, shallow lakes form on the pan, with the watering holes supporting Etosha’s wildlife all year-round.

 We take a short afternoon game drive upon arrival in Etosha and enjoy a full day of game viewing the following day.